 If you are a man diagnosed with erectile dysfunction (ED), it is important to understand the cause of ED before considering testosterone treatment.
 Testosterone treatment usually isn’t helpful for ED and can expose you to many risks and side effects, according to Dr. David Hall, a Sharp Rees-Stealy Medical Group double board-certified internal medicine and pediatrics doctor.

 “After age 50, testosterone levels in men slowly decrease, making erectile dysfunction more common,” he says.
 “However, erectile dysfunction by itself is not an indication for testosterone replacement.
 In addition, testosterone treatments don’t improve erections in men with normal testosterone levels.”

 Why you should think twice about testosterone treatment for ED

 Although low testosterone may affect the desire for sex, it rarely causes ED.
-ED is almost always caused by low blood flow to the penis from narrowing of the blood vessels.
-Certain conditions, such as hardening of the arteries, high blood pressure and high cholesterol, can narrow blood vessels.
+ED is most frequently caused by decreased blood flow to the penis due to narrowing of the blood vessels or injury to the nerves.

 According to Dr. Hall, testosterone treatment can expose you to many side effects, such as excessive fluid retention, lower fertility and increased symptoms of sleep apnea.